 The other films in Carl Dreyers oeuvre of genre note are: the silent Leaves from Satans Book (1919), a multi-episode cross-historical drama concerning The Devils activities through the ages; Day of Wrath (1943), an ambiguous film about witchcraft and witch persecution in 17th Century Denmark; and Ordet (1955), a film about two troubled extended families that questions issues of religious faith before culminating in a seemingly genuine miracle.

 Vampyr was remade as Bruce G. Hallenbecks low-budget Vampyre (1990), wherein Hallenbeck loosely replicated the original, although with little of Carl Dreyers atmosphere, and added gore and topless women.
-Many effects in Vampyr especially the burial alive fevre dream scene have been borrowed by other films such as The Vampire and the Ballerina (1960), Night of the Eagle/Burn, Witch, Burn (1961) and Roger Cormans Premature Burial (1962).
+Many effects in Vampyr especially the burial alive fevre dream scene have been borrowed by other films such as The Vampire and the Ballerina (1960), Night of the Eagle/Burn, Witch, Burn (1961), The Blancheville Monster (1962) and Roger Cormans Premature Burial (1962).